TBV Radar SLAM -- trust but verify loop candidates: Evaluation

 \subsection{Run-time performance}

-After the initial generation of training data, the full pipeline including odometry and loop closure runs in real-time.
+After the initial generation of training data, the full pipeline including odometry and loop closure runs with online capability.
 Pose graph optimization runs in a separate thread, either continuously as new verified loop constraints are computed, or once at the end.
-Run-time performance is as follows (measured on an i7-6700K CPU).
-Odometry: 37\,ms; Generation of training data: 236\,ms/keyframe pair; Pose graph optimization (once in the end with only odometry as prior): 992\,ms @ 4k keyframes; Loop closure (128\,ms @ $N_{cand}=3$); Descriptor generation: 1~ms/keyframe; Detect loops: 25\,ms/keyframe; Registration: 6\,ms/candidate; Verification 19\,ms/candidate.
+Run-time performance (measured on a 2015 mid-range consumer desktop CPU: i7-6700K) is as follows: Odometry: 37\,ms/scan; Generation of training data: 236\,ms/keyframe pair; Pose graph optimization (once in the end with only odometry as prior): 992\,ms @ 4k keyframes; Loop closure (128\,ms @ $N_{cand}=3$); Descriptor generation: 1~ms/keyframe; Detect loops: 25\,ms/keyframe; Registration: 6\,ms/candidate; Verification 19\,ms/candidate.

 \afterpage{ }